-When cholesterol leads to buildups in arteries it can raise your risk for a heart attack or stroke.
+When cholesterol leads to buildup in arteries, it can raise your risk for a heart attack or stroke.
 Unfortunately, many of the medications often prescribed to lower cholesterol can lead to other health problems.

 Lipitor is the most widely used prescription treatment for lowering cholesterol in the United States and is sometimes called Atorvastatin.
 It generates more than $11 billion annually for Pfizer.
 In 2002, Ranbaxy, an Indian pharmaceutical company, was the first to challenge Pfizer’s Lipitor patents and announce plans to make a generic version when Pfizer’s patents expired in March 2010.
 In June 2008, Pfizer and Ranbaxy announced a settlement agreement whereby Ranbaxy was authorized to sell its generic version of Lipitor in several foreign countries before the expiration of the patent.
 In exchange, Ranbaxy would delay marketing its competitor to Lipitor in the United States until November 2011.
 Under FDA regulations, this would also prevent any other competitor from marketing a Lipitor generic until that time.

-Zocor, also known a Simvastatin, was developed by Merck as a drug to reduce cholesterol.
-Unfortunately it was found to increase the risk of developing a painful muscle wasting condition called rhabdomyolysis for certain dosages.
+Zocor, also known as Simvastatin, was developed by Merck as a drug to reduce cholesterol.
+Unfortunately, it was found to increase the risk of developing a painful muscle-wasting condition called rhabdomyolysis for certain dosages.

 If you have reason to think that taking Zocor harmed your health, contact us today to find out your rights to take legal action.

 Baycol is a cholesterol-lowering medication that was initially approved by the FDA in 1997.
-Health problems which have been attributed to Baycol usage include death, kidney failure, liver injury and a rare disease called rhabdomyolysis.
+Health problems that have been attributed to Baycol usage include death, kidney failure, liver injury, and a rare disease called rhabdomyolysis.
 Rhabdomyolysis can cause severe muscle pain, most frequently in the lower back and calves.

 Each year thousands of Americans turn to medications to resolve digestive health issues that seriously detract from their quality of life.
 But some of those medications can lead to a whole different set of problems.